-No matter if you are an introvert or an extrovert, a call from a debt collection agency can put the best of us on our back foot.
+No matter if you are an introvert or an extrovert, loan collectors can put the best of us on our back foot.
+Even those who are able to pay mess up the call due to sheer nervousness.
 That is never good news for anyone in financial trouble.

 - If a debt collector threatens you, is verbally abusive, uses profane language, or calls you repeatedly during one day or day after day, take notes.
 The debt collector is violating federal law with these actions.
 Write down each violation, including the date and time it happens, the name of the debt collector or debt collection agency, and the specific debt you are contacted about.
 If things get really bad, share your information with a consumer law attorney: You may have grounds for a lawsuit.

-While the last suggestion may be a bit outside the realm of possibility, never take anything for granted.
+While our last suggestion is a bit outside the realm of possibility, never take anything for granted.
 Keep a thorough record of everything.
-For more financially sound advice, visit our blog.
+For more financially sound advice, visit our knowledge hub.